ucsb-cs8/w20/_lab/lab04.md

     - create binKey

     To do these you will call the helper functions you created in steps 1-2.
 Then you will have to use a for loop to go through the characters of your plaintext and for each character you will have to perform the following procedure.
 Pick the next character of the binKey (if the length of the binKey is smaller than the length of the plainText, then you have to cycle back around from the beginning).
-If the character in binKey is ‘0’ then you will have to choose the character from the alphabet that is key positions forward in the alphabet.
-If the character in binKey is ‘1’ then you will have to choose the character from the alphabet that is key position backward in the alphabet.
+If the character in binKey is ‘1’ then you will have to choose the character from the alphabet that is `key` positions **forward** in the alphabet.
+If the character in binKey is ‘0’ then you will have to choose the character from the alphabet that is `key` positions **backward** in the alphabet.
 Be careful for the cases where you will have to cycle around the ends of the alphabet.

 Here is a visualization of the encyption process: